Overpopulation: Birds

-Humans are blamed as the ultimate cause for the increase, directly and indirectly, due to management legislation limiting hunting introduced specifically in order to protect bird populations, but most importantly due to the increase in agriculture and large parks, which has had the effect of creating vast amounts of unintentional sanctuaries filled with food.
+Humans are blamed as the ultimate cause for the increase, directly and indirectly, due to management legislation limiting hunting introduced specifically in order to protect bird populations, but most importantly due to the increase in agriculture and large parks, which has created vast amounts of unintentional sanctuaries filled with food.
 Urban geese flocks have increased enormously.
 City ordinances generally prohibit discharging firearms, keeping such flocks safe, and there is abundant food.
 Geese profit from agricultural grain crops, and seem to be shifting their habitat preferences to such farmlands.
-Reduction of goose hunting in the US since the 1970s seems to have further had the effect of protecting populations.
+Reduction of goose hunting in the US since the 1970s seems to have further protected populations.
 In Canada hunting has also decreased dramatically, from 43.384% harvest rates in the 1960s to 8% in the 1990s.
 Nonetheless, when kill rates were compared to populations, hunting alone does not seems to be solely responsible for the increase -weather or a not yet completed shift in habitat preference to agricultural land may also be factors.
 Although hunting may have formerly been the main factor in maintaining stable populations, ecologists no longer consider it a practical management solution, as public interest in the practice has continued to wane, and the population is now so large that the massive culls needed are unrealistic to ask from the public.
 Climate change in the Arctic would appear to be an obvious cause for the increase, but when subpopulations are correlated with local climatic increases, this does not seem to hold true, and furthermore, breeding regions seem to be shifting southwards anyway, irrespective of climate change.